-After recording a packet trace, our system processes it at the application level2 to create a replay transcript that captures the behavior of the application's traffic, including port numbers, dependencies between application-layer messages (if they exist) and any timing properties of the application (e.g., fixed-rate multimedia).3 Figure 1(b) shows how we create two objects with the necessary information for the client and server to replay the traffic from the recorded trace.
-For TCP traffic, we preserve Logical dependencies. application-layer dependencies using the implicit happensbefore relationship exposed by application-layer communication in TCP.
-More specifically, we extract two unidirectional byte streams s{ab} and s{ba} for each pair of communicating hosts A and B in the recorded trace.
-For each sequence of bytes in s{ab} , we identify the bytes in s{ba} that preceded them in the trace.
-When replaying, host A sends bytes in s{ab} to host B only after it has received the preceding bytes in s{ba} from host B. We enforce analogous constraints from B to A. For UDP traffic, we do not enforce logical dependencies because the transport layer does not impose them.
+After recording a packet trace, our system processes it to extract the application-layer payloads as client-to-server and server-to-client byte streams.
+We then create a replay transcript that captures the behavior of the application's traffic, including port numbers, dependencies between application-layer messages (if they exist) and any timing properties of the application (e.g., fixed-rate multimedia).
+Finally, we use each endpoint's TCP or UDP stack to replay the traffic as specified in the transcript.
+Figure 1(b) shows how we create two objects with the necessary information for the client and server to replay the traffic from the recorded trace.

+Logical dependencies.
+For TCP traffic, we preserve application-layer dependencies using the implicit happens-before relationship exposed by application-layer communication in TCP.
+More specifically, we extract two unidirectional byte streams s{AB} and s{BA} for each pair of communicating hosts A and B in the recorded trace.
+For each sequence of bytes in s{AB} , we identify the bytes in s{BA} that preceded them in the trace.
+When replaying, host A sends bytes in s{AB} to host B only after it has received the preceding bytes in s{BA} from host B. We enforce analogous constraints from B to A. For UDP traffic, we do not enforce logical dependencies because the transport layer does explicitly not impose them

 Timing dependencies.
 A second challenge is ensuring the replayed traffic maintains the inter-message timing features of the initial trace.
-For example, streaming video apps commonly download and buffer video content in chunks instead of buffering the entire video, typically to reduce dataconsumption for viewer abandonment and to save energy by allowing the radio to sleep between bursts.
-Furthermore, certain applications and their corresponding servers may pace their packets rather than blasting traffic into the network.
-Our system preserves the timings between packets for both TCP and UDP traffic to capture such behavior when replaying (we can also disable this feature when timing is not intrinsic to the application).
+For example, streaming video apps commonly download and buffer video content in chunks instead of buffering the entire video, typically to reduce data-consumption for viewer abandonment and to save energy by allowing the radio to sleep between bursts.
+Other content servers use packet pacing to minimize packet loss and thus improve flow completion times.

+Our system preserves the timings between packets for both TCP and UDP traffic to capture such behavior when replaying (this feature can be disabled when timing is not intrinsic to the application).
+Preserving timing is a key feature of our approach, that can have a significant impact on detecting differentiation, as discussed in Section 2.2.
+In short, it prevents us from detecting shaping that does not impact application-perceived performance.

-Specifically, for each stream of bytes (UDP or TCP) sent by a host, s, we annotate each byte with time offset from the first byte in the stream in the recorded trace.
-If the ith byte of s was sent at t ms from the start of the trace, we ensure that byte i is not sent before t ms have elapsed in the replay.
+Specifically, for each stream of bytes (UDP or TCP) sent by a host, A, we annotate each byte with $time\ offset$ from the first byte in the stream in the recorded trace.
+If the ith byte of A was sent at t ms from the start of the trace, we ensure that byte i is not sent before t ms have elapsed in the replay.
 For TCP, this constraint is enforced after enforcing the happens-before relationship.

 In the case of UDP, we do not retransmit lost packets.
-This closely matches the behavior of real-time applications such as VoIP and live-streaming video (which often tolerate packet losses), but does not work well for more complicated protocols such as BitTorrent's uTP [20] or Google's QUIC [1].
+This closely matches the behavior of real-time applications such as VoIP and live-streaming video (which often tolerate packet losses), but does not work well for more complicated protocols such as BitTorrent's μ TP [20] or Google's QUIC [1].
 We will investigate how to incorporate this behavior in future work.